 Probability questions from the book Understanding Probability

-Furthermore, people have asked me for recommendations on probability theory and statistics books that give a decent overview of all important concepts from these fields.
+People have also asked me for recommendations on probability theory and statistics books that give a decent overview of all important concepts from these fields.

 For the first posts in this series, I’m going to use twelve probability questions from the book Understanding Probability: Chance Rules in Everyday Life by the author Henk Tijms.
 Tijms is a Dutch mathematician who specializes in probability theory and many related fields.
 If you’ve been interested in probability theory for long enough, this is a name that you’ve likely already heard.